-The depth/level number is usually separated from the tone number by a dividing symbol like a decimal point, a slash or a hyphen.
+The depth number is usually separated from the tone number by a dividing symbol like a decimal point, a slash or a hyphen.
 For example: 4.6, 4/6, 4-6 all say the same thing as far as the ICC go.
-4.6 translates into English as “a medium brown base with a warm red tone”.
+A 4.6 translates into English as “a medium brown base with a warm red tone”.

 How Depth is Numbered

 Some brands also use 11 and 12 on their colouring products to account for the blondest of the blonde.
-As you can see in the picture, numbers 1-5 are browns and 6-10 are blondes:
+As you can see in the picture, numbers 1-5 are browns and 6-10 are blondes.

 How Tone is Numbered

 The tone number comes after the decimal point and each tone is given a number from .1 to .9.

 Products can have up to three tones in it, though one and two tones are most commonly seen.
 This is indicated by how many numbers follow the decimal point.
 For example, a 4.15 has two tones in it and a 5.016 has three tones in it.

 The primary tone is the first number after the decimal point, and the second number is the secondary tone.

 The primary tone is more dominate and has more influence over the final colour than a secondary tone.
 Likewise, any third tone used will be less influential over the final colour than the other two tones used.

 The ICC numbering system for tones is not followed by all hair tint brands.
 Therefore, it is important to know how that particular brand labels its tones.